Course Withdrawals - Upperclass Students

 Except as otherwise provided for professor permission courses, clinics, practicum courses, or externships,** an upperclass student may withdraw from a course up to and including the last day of classes after consultation with and approval by an advisor (see below for how to seek such approval).
 Withdrawals for courses shorter than one semester, including "mini" and "bookend" courses, may be granted up to and including the last day of classes for that course.*** Withdrawals for yearlong courses may be granted up to and including the last day of classes for the second semester.

 Students who wish to withdraw from a course after the add/drop period has passed must complete a "Course Withdrawal Request Form" (provided below), including obtaining any required signatures, if applicable, and submit the form to the advisor prior to the scheduled meeting.
 During the meeting, the advisor will discuss with the student the consequences of withdrawing.
 The completed form including the advisor's approval must be submitted to the Office of the Registrar no later than the last day of classes for the semester, as published in the Academic Calendar (or earlier in the case of courses shorter than one semester).
 Withdrawals are recorded on the student's transcript as "withdrawal" or "W." Students who do not receive approval by the deadline are expected to complete all course requirements.

-*This form applies only to upperlevel course withdraw requests.
-J.D. students who are considering withdrawing from a first-year course (including those taken during the upperclass years by part-time students) must contact the Dean of Students.
-J.D. students who are considering withdrawing from a clinic should see pages 33-34 of the Student Handbook (http://www.law.georgetown.edu/go/handbook) or contact the Assistant Dean for Experiential Education for more information.
+*This form applies only to upperlevel course withdrawal requests.
+J.D. students who are considering withdrawing from a first-year course (including those taken during the upperclass years by part-time students) must contact the Dean of Students for approval, at 202-662-4066.